-Contrary to defendant's suggestion that Section 1512(c)(2) is untethered to Section

-1512(c)(1), "otherwise" as used in Section 1512(c)(2) indicates that Section 1512(c)(2) targets obstructive conduct in a manner "other" than the evidence tampering or document destruction that is covered in Section 1512(c)(1).
-That understanding of "otherwise" is fully consistent with any reasonable definition of the term, and does not render the term "surplusage."
+Contrary to the Defendant's suggestion that Section 1512(c)(2) is unterhered to Section 1512(c)(1), "otherwise" as used in Section 1512(c)(2) indicates that Section 1512(c)(2) targets obstructive conduct in a manner "other" than the evidence tampering or document destruction that is covered in Section 1512(c)(1).
+That understanding of "otherwise" is fully consistent with any reasonable definition of the term and does not render the term "surplusage."
+1